 “This is not a trend.
 Local is here to stay,” says Phil Amaral, Territory Manager at Flanagan Foodservice, in defining local.

 “The idea of local does have to do with geographic range, but a lot of it also has to do with being a small operation and a smaller business practice with options that aren’t often offered by larger operations.
 It can be something within a 20 mile radius or a 100 mile radius.
 It could be all of Ontario.”

-Following the Foodland Ontario definitions for Ontario food, Flanagan Foodservice has more than 650 local products currently listed as part of its Our Ontario local food program–from produce, dairy products and cheese, eggs and potatoes to proteins including poultry, beef and pork.
+Flanagan Foodservice has hundreds of local products currently listed as part of its Our Ontario local food program–from produce, dairy products and cheese, eggs and potatoes to proteins including poultry, beef and pork.